Control variates for variance-reduced ratio of means estimators: Optimal coefficients and associated properties

-In this section, we propose a new set of optimal coefficients that guarantee variance reduction with the CV/CV estimator. \begin{proposition}[Optimal coefficients for the CV/CV estimator] Assume $|\corr(B,D)|<1$.
-The optimal coefficients for the CV/CV estimator, guaranteeing variance reduction, are defined as
+In this section, we propose a new set of optimal coefficients that guarantee asymptotic variance reduction with the CV/CV and ACV/ACV estimators.
+While existing methods optimize the control variates for the numerator and denominator independently or sequentially, the proposed approach relies on a joint optimization of the coefficients, minimizing the approximated variance of the ratio \eqref{eq:var_cv_cv} with residual error of order $\mathcal{O}_{\infty}(n^{-3/2})$. \begin{proposition}[Optimal coefficients for the CV/CV estimator] Assume $|\corr(B,D)|<1$.
+The optimal coefficients for the CV/CV estimator are defined as: